 As well as having different content hubs for Disney, Pixar, Star Wars, Marvel and National Geographic, the Disney Plus app has curated content lists themed around different subjects.
 These hubs include the major franchises we just mentioned, but also themed sets of Simpsons episodes, or Disney divided into decades.
 It's a nice way to find something to watch that's not just driven by Netflix-style algorithms.

 Disney Plus has had a big 2020 so far, releasing movies like Frozen 2, Star Wars: The Rise of Skywalker, Pixar's Onward, Maleficent: Mistress of Evil and Artemis Fowl and the musical Hamilton.
-Talented gorilla film The One and Only Ivan is the latest big Disney Plus original movie, which arrived in August 2020.
+Then there's Mulan – this was originally released as a premium download, but is now available to everyone to watch.

-These are the major movies coming to Disney Plus in the US throughout 2020 and 2021 that we know about right now:
+These are the major movies coming to Disney Plus in the US throughout 2021and beyond that we know about right now:

 - The Jungle Book (2016): May 30, 2021